Edgar-Sumabat-Jr/ytlive-selenium/README.md

 # ytlive-selenium
-goes to a livestream in yt if the script is ran
+uses firefox with browser profiles to go to a livestream in yt if the script is ran.